 Your couples counselor may specialize in one particular approach, or they may integrate several different modalities into your relationship counseling.
 Be sure to ask the therapist about their preferred approach to couples therapy.
 Ask them why this is their chosen method and have them explain how this works in relation to your situation.

 Regardless of methodology, the aim of couples therapy is to provide a safe, non-judgmental space for a couple to reconnect and tackle whatever issues or concerns they're facing, reduce relationship distress, explore the positive aspects of the couple’s relationship, instill positive communication strategies, and bring the partners closer in their relationship.

 Ideally, your therapist should be certified by the American Association of Sexuality, Educators, Counselors, and Therapists.
 Certification under this association makes your counselor a sex therapist and should help with any issues related to the sexual side of the relationship.
 While this is not mandatory, you will find that their added knowledge as a sex therapist can greatly help in other factors involving physical contact.

 Set an Ideal Payment Method and Schedule

 Since couples therapy isn’t cheap, make sure that you and your partner have already discussed and set a general budget.
 Additionally, make sure that both of you are on the same page when it comes to the time, style, and goals of therapy; weekly therapy is a legitimate estimate for starting counseling.

 Moreover, before you schedule your first couples therapy session, note that most insurances do not cover couples therapy in-network.
 If your insurance doesn’t cover a couples therapy session, then ask the therapist if they’re willing to provide their services to you on a sliding scale.

 Effectiveness and Duration of couples counseling

-Research shows couples therapy is highly effective at improving relationship satisfaction and emotional health whether you engage in online couples therapy or in-person sessions.
+Research shows couples therapy is highly effective at improving relationship satisfaction and emotional health whether you engage in online couples therapy or in-person couples therapy sessions.